osisoft/Edge-Data-Store-Docs/content/egress/configure-data-egress.md

 }
 ```

-- Add multiple new data selectors for egress of all data for streams with a specific TypeId value / streams with a field that begins with "Unique".
+**Add multiple new data selectors for egress of all data for streams with a specific `TypeId` value and streams with a field that begins with `Unique`.**

 ```json
 [